aimeertaylor/pixelate/README.md

 A development version of **pixelate** is available on Github.
 It can be installed in R using `install_github` from the **devtools** package.
-At the time of writing (9th Oct 2019), an in-development version of devtools (version ‘2.2.1.9000’) was needed to build **pixelate**'s vignette (central to understading **pixelate**), upon **pixelate**'s installation.
+At the time of writing (9th Oct 2019) an in-development version of devtools (version 2.2.1.9000) was needed to build **pixelate**'s vignette (central to understading **pixelate**) upon installation.
 Please follow the code below to ensure the vignette builds.

 _**Please be aware**_, installation with `build_vignettes = TRUE` takes several minutes
-(approximately 5 mins on a Macbook Pro) because the vignette includes plots that are slown to generate.
+(approximately five on a Macbook Pro) because the vignette includes plots that are slow to generate.
+Apologies for the wait and thank you for your patience.

 <!--- (We chose `build_vignettes = TRUE` over removing `inst/doc` from .gitignore following
 Hadley Wickham's advice; see https://github.com/r-lib/devtools/issues/584). --->